syncfusion-content/wpf-docs/wpf/Chart(Classic)/Chart-Series.md

 </table>

-> Note: To show the segment lines, the SegmentShowLine property must be set to true and a ConnectorTemplate must be associated.
+N> To show the segment lines, the SegmentShowLine property must be set to true and a ConnectorTemplate must be associated.

 See Also